Golf Club Verandah’s – The Very Special Hong Kong Golf Club Verandah.

 Now let’s make our way to the verandah of the Hong Kong Golf Club, a place at the club that just lives and breaths relaxation, overlooking, as it does, the practice putting green and also the closely located to the opening tee of the Old Course along with the final green of the adjoining New Course.

-I have played the Valescure course in the south of France on a handful of occasions and the stately-looking clubhouse also boasts a great verandah overlooking the practice putting green.
+There is fabulous verandah at the Valescure course in the south of France where there is a wonderful, stately-looking clubhouse also boasting a great verandah overlooking the practice putting green.

 There’s just something special about sitting out on the verandah at the Hong Kong Golf Club watching the players work on their putting before the short walk to the first tee while, as mentioned, you can see those winding-up their rounds (outside of tournament week) on the close-by 18th green of the New Course.

-And TV golf reporting legend Dougie Donnelly kind of agrees, as he posted on his ‘X’ account earlier this week.
+And TV golf reporting legend Dougie Donnelly kind of agrees, as he once posted on his ‘X’ account.

 Comments are closed.